-Inline skaters occasionally fall and find themselves sliding across cement, asphalt or gravel.
-This type of fall results in invasive abrasions that we call “road rash.”
-It is a good idea to know how to recognize and treat these injuries, because even though road rash is not serious, if treated promptly and properly, it is a burn-type injury that can lead to serious infections if ignored.
+When inline skaters occasionally fall and find themselves sliding across cement, asphalt or gravel, this type of fall often creates invasive abrasions that we call “road rash” or road burn.
+It is a good idea to know how to recognize and treat these abrasives injuries, because even though road rash is not serious, if treated promptly and properly, it is a burn-type injury that can lead to serious infections if ignored.

 Time Required: 20 Minutes

 Evaluate the Abrasion